Day by day, by you

 for each family member.

 Finally, we settled on the name "Ons ZorgTeam."
 Throughout the next sprints, we used interviews and further research to validate and refine our prototype.
-We discontinued the journal option to concentrate on the app's care coordination capabilities, such as updating the goals page, adding tasks, and adding calendar etc. Aside from that, the family board has been transformed into a timeline so that everyone in the family's of OnsZorgTeam is always up to date on more than just the medical elements of the child's life, because all life domains affect quality of life.
-You can check the video proposal we made for the Digital Society School Showcase here.
+We discontinued the journal option to concentrate on the app's care coordination capabilities, such as updating the goals page, adding tasks, adding a calendar etc. Aside from that, the family board has been transformed into a timeline so that everyone in the family's of OnsZorgTeam is always up to date on more than just the medical elements of the child's life, because all life domains affect the quality of life.